logzly. Industrial Hose Insights

 Step 7 – Document Everything

-Regulators love paperwork, and you’ll thank yourself when an audit comes around.
-A simple log sheet can capture all the steps above.
+Regulators love a good paper trail, and you’ll thank yourself when an audit rolls around.
+A simple log sheet captures all the steps above and makes trends easy to spot.

 • Date and time of inspection